 Basically, these are the bonus features I’ve come to expect on these Naruto Shippuden releases, so there were no real surprises here.

-If you’re a fan of the Naruto franchise, you need to see all of the episodes in this box set; in my opinion, even the eight-episode arc that included an anime exclusive character is actually rather important and ties in with the canon story from the manga.
-If you’ve been collecting the series to include in your home video collection, then getting Naruto Shippuden Box Set 12 really should be a no-brainer.
+If you’re a fan of the Naruto franchise, you need to see all of the episodes in this box set.
+In my opinion, even the eight-episode arc that included an anime exclusive character is actually rather important and ties in with the canon story from the manga.
+If you’ve been collecting the series to include in your home video collection, then getting Naruto Shippuden Set 12 really should be a no-brainer.

 Additional posts about Naruto: